Health in Malta: Health Indicators

 The life expectancy at birth in Malta is 82.4 years which is 1.5 years higher than the average life expectancy of 80.9 across the European Union.
 The life expectancy in Malta has also increased by more than 4 years since 2000, indicating improvements in health in Malta overall.
 Life expectancy at birth varies between males and females with a life expectancy of 84.1 for females and Malta and 80.5 for males in Malta.
-23.5% of the population were over 60 years old in 2013.
+23.5% of the population was over 60 years old in 2013.

 Infant health in Malta also indicates sound overall health with high infant immunisation rates, with only 1% of one-year-old children lacking immunisations.
 Malta has a low infant mortality rate, with 5.6 deaths per 1000 live births.

 Environmental contribution to health in Malta is also minimal.
 The mortality rate attributable to ambient air pollution is 20 per 100,000, placing Malta in the ‘Very High Human Development’ category as defined by the WHO.
-The mortality rate as a result of unsafe water and sanitation services is 0.1 per 100,000, again placing Malta in WHO's ‘Very High Human Development’ category in relation to environmental demographics.
+The mortality rate as a result of unsafe water and sanitation services is 0.1 per 100,000, again placing Malta in WHO's ‘Very High Human Development’ category concerning environmental demographics.

 Diet and Nutrition

 The traditional Mediterranean diet which had been consumed in Malta before the mid to late 20th century was rich in fruits, vegetables, olive oil and fish.
 The Maltese diet now includes a larger amount of sugar, fats and meat products.
 Cheeses and desserts were two categories in which an increase in consumption has been seen.
-There are also a large number of traditional Maltese desserts which are consumed widely across Malta.
+There is also a large number of traditional Maltese desserts which are consumed widely across Malta.
 Malta has also seen an increase in the consumption of processed foods, particularly within younger demographics.
 This increase in the consumption of fats, sugars and processed foods in Malta is aligned with global shifts in food consumption in recent history.

 The movement away from a traditional Mediterranean diet is a result of multiple factors.
 These include increased disposable income within the population and improved living conditions overall, as well as the development of commercial trade with other nations and increased diversity in foods and food preparation methods available.

 Although a Mediterranean diet is considered healthy, reducing the chances of suffering a heart attack or stroke by a third the Maltese diet, said to be influenced by the 200-year British rule and the proximity to Italy does not have the same beneficial effects.
 Biscuits, chocolates, and sweets are more popular than nuts and fruit and in general, the population follows a more Westernised diet than geography might indicate.